KonstDevelop/Curio_iOS_SDK/README.md

 #Configuration

 **Important Note:** Starting session using CurioSDK row in Info.plist is deprecated.
-Please implement the method below with the parameters you are using in Info.plist.
+Please implement the method below with the parameters you were using in Info.plist.

 You can specify CurioSDK parameters whenever you want to start a session on client by invoking startSession function just like below.